DanielWGross/bookish-octo-guide/README.md

 - ✅ Apollo Server setup
 - ✅ Basic typedefs & resolvers
 - ✅ How do we deploy our app to Heroku

-# How do we add a Database
+- ✅ How do we add a Database

-# How do we get our Database deployed w/ Heroku
+- ✅ How do we get our Database deployed w/ Heroku

 # How do we add GraphQL w/ Apollo on both sides

 # How do we add authentication

 # How do we add linting/formatting

-MongoDB Creds:
-Username: dgross
-Password: 0quCUpRizJXoiVvZ